-- A. All agencies must complete a report for all patient encounters. - B. The report shall be completed using system approved software or forms. - a.
-ESO, Code Red, Firehouse, Image Trend, EM Scan, Medi-view. - C. All reports shall be uploaded to the state database monthly, no later than the 15th of the following month in accordance with IDPH regulation. - D. All transport agencies must report data to the state database in the NEMSIS version in effect at the time. - E. Reports are to be completed and distributed as soon as possible after the call.
-If a sufficient reason exists to delay completion of the report immediately after the call, the report must be completed and distributed to the receiving facility within 2 hours of the patient arriving at the receiving facility. - F. If the report cannot be left upon hospital departure, EMS must complete and leave a short form which includes the following elements. - 1) Patient Name - 2) Patient Age - 3) Vital Signs - 4) Chief Complaint - 5) Current Medication list - 6) List of Allergies - 7) Documentation of all treatment rendered by pre-hospital provider. - 8) Date/time of arrival - 9) Signature of prehospital provider confirming that all required information is present. - G. EMS may either utilize the short form (template on website) OR is expected to review the information recorded on the ECRN report sheet, provide updates if needed and sign form.
-The intent is to ensure that accurate and comprehensive information is provided for transition of

-- H. Agencies and or personnel that fail to meet the requirements of items C and/or D above will be reported to the Medical Director who will act as is deemed appropriate to ensure reports are completed and transmitted in a timely manner. - I. Agencies must be sure to have all patient demographics, reason for call, narrative, times of call. - J. All EKG's paper notes, refusal forms should be uploaded to the electronic report if the system is not automatically doing so.
+- A. All agencies must complete a report for all patient encounters. - B. Report shall be completed using system approved software or forms. - a.
+ESO, Code Red, Firehouse, Image Trend, EM Scan (IDPH) - C. All reports shall be uploaded to the state database on at least a quarterly basis in accordance with IDPH regulation - D. All transport agencies must report data to the state database in the NEMSIS version in effect at the time - E. Reports are to be completed and distributed as soon as possible after the call.
+If a sufficient reason exists to delay completion of the report immediately after the call, the report must be completed and distributed to the receiving facility within 8 hours of the patient arriving at the receiving facility. - F. Ideally reports should be left with the receiving hospital immediately after completion of the call.
+In the event that the reports cannot be left, they must be transmitted by facsimile to the receiving hospital within 8 hours - G. Agencies and or personnel that fail to meet the requirements of items C and/or D above will be reported to the Medical Director who will take action as is deemed appropriate to insure reports are completed and transmitted in a timely manner